eserlxl/aurgen/README.md

 - **Interactive and non-interactive (CI) modes**
 - **Can be used to package software from any GitHub project**
 - **Automatic PKGBUILD install step generation:** aurgen now scans the filtered project source tree for installable files and directories (`bin/`, `lib/`, `share/`, `LICENSE`, and for CMake: `build/` executables).
 The generated `package()` function in PKGBUILD will include the appropriate `install` commands for these files, reducing the need for manual editing for common project layouts.
 - **Automatic makedepends detection:** aurgen automatically detects and populates the `makedepends` array based on project files.
 It detects build systems (CMake, Make, Python setuptools, npm, Rust, Go, Java, Meson, Autotools), programming languages (C/C++, TypeScript, Vala, SCSS/SASS), and common build tools (pkg-config, gettext, asciidoc).
+The detection uses git-tracked files filtered by the same logic used for AUR package creation, ensuring only relevant source files are considered.

 ## Installation